davidkubanek/Thesis/README.md

 ### Generic

 main.py
-- this is the most high-level file that can be used to run the full pipeline with the same presets as used in the thesis: just specifiy which assays and press run
+- this is the most high-level file that can be used to run the full pipeline with the same presets as used in the thesis: just specifiy which assays (in args['assays_list']) and press run
 - performs both hyperparameter search to find the best model.
 It then also fetches the best model found and pre-trained and finishes training for an additional custom number of epochs

 ### More custom